List of informally named dinosaurs: Capitalsaurus

-"Capitalsaurus" is the informal genus name given to a tailbone belonging to a large theropod dinosaur that lived during the Early Cretaceous.
+"Capitalsaurus" is the informal genus name given to a caudal (tail) vertebra belonging to a large theropod dinosaur that lived during the Early Cretaceous.
 It was discovered on 28 January 1898, by construction workers excavating a sewer at the intersection of Washington, D.C.'s First and F Streets SE.
 The only known specimen, it was assigned two different species designations – Creosaurus potens and Dryptosaurus potens – and eventually overturned each time.
 In the 1990s, the paleontologist Peter Kranz asserted that it represented a unique type of dinosaur and assigned it the name "Capitalsaurus".
 He successfully campaigned through local schools to make "Capitalsaurus" the official dinosaur of Washington, D.C., which became law in 1998.
 A year later, the district further recognized F Street at the discovery site as Capitalsaurus Court.
 It designated 28 January 2001, as Capitalsaurus Day.

 Changdusaurus

 "Changdusaurus" (also known as "Changtusaurus") is the informal name given to a genus of dinosaur from the Late Jurassic Period.
 It lived in what is now China.
 "Changdusaurus" is classified as a stegosaurid.
 The type species was named "Changdusaurus laminoplacodus" by Zhao in 1983, but it has never been formally described, and remains a nomen nudum.
 One source indicates the fossils have been lost.